-Click the Distribution \ Last Agent Routing tab in the Queue dialog.
+1 Click the Distribution \ Last Agent Routing tab in the Queue dialog.

-- Check Enable Last Agent Routing. - Choose any of the following Last Agent Routing options: - Interrupt if last caller calls back during wrap-up.
+- 2 Check Enable Last Agent Routing. - 3 Choose any of the following Last Agent Routing options: - Interrupt if last caller calls back during wrap-up.
 If checked, the queue interrupts an agent's wrap-up period only if the caller he or she is wrapping up calls back. - Wait seconds for last agent if agent is busy.
 This checkbox determines what happens if the last agent is signed in but unavailable (for example, on another call) when the caller calls back.
-If unchecked, the call is immediately routed according to the queue's distribution algorithm as selected in "Queue call distribution methods" on page 4-1.
+If unchecked, the call is immediately routed according to the queue's distribution algorithm as selected in "Specifying how queue calls are distributed to agents" on page 2-29.